JessicaGarson/comforters-site/README.md

 A minimal website for the band Comforters.

-The site is designed as a stark black-and-white landing page with a large wordmark, a short descriptor, and a link to the band's Bandcamp page.
+The site is designed as a stark black-and-white landing page with a large logo, a short descriptor, and a link to the band's Bandcamp page.

 ## Built With